Indie wrestling alive and well in Vancouver: ECCW review

 The idea of professional wrestling outside of the WWE, the biggest company in “sports entertainment”, is foreign to most people.
 They might think of backyard wrestling, barbed wire, and the movie the Wrestler.
-It comes as a surprise that independent wrestling is alive and well (and family-friendly) in the Vancouver area.
-Extreme Canadian Championship Wrestling’s Shooting Star 6 event at the Russian Community Centre on Saturday night may not have been Wrestlemania, but the two and a half hours of pro wrestling action served up in Kitsilano were just as exciting for the live audience as anything on Pay-Per-View.
+As it turns out, independent wrestling is alive and well (and family-friendly) in the Vancouver area.

 This was grassroots wrestling at its finest.
 ECCW embodies the independent wrestling ethos that harkens back to a time when local territories were the highest rung of the sport…